Madgaon Junction railway station

-Madgaon Junction railway station (station code: MAO) is a railway junction and major station on the Indian Railways network, specifically on the South Western Railway line to Vasco da Gama, Goa and the Konkan Railway, in Madgaon, Goa, India.
+Madgaon Junction Railway Station (station code: MAO) is a railway junction and major station on the Indian Railways network, specifically on the South Western Railway line to Vasco da Gama, Goa and the Konkan Railway, in Madgaon, Goa, India.
 The station is progressing by getting electrified and double-tracked with the addition of new platforms.

-The station offers free Wi-Fi.
+Major trains

+The train which originates from Madgaon Junction are :